rahoulx/tomcat_java_pipeline/README.md

-# deploy Java application (.war) on tomcat server using jenkins-maven pipeline
+# Deploy Java application (.war) on tomcat server using jenkins-maven pipeline